rmflight/staticReader/README.md

 Given my simple needs for an RSS reader (not a power user, but like to read a bunch of different stuff), and my preference for having feeds available that I can read from any device (main machine, mobile, etc), I would like to build something simple that others might find useful.

 I don't know how to build this offhand, but thought others might have some useful tips, or be interested in helping out.
-I have created a `github` [repo](https://github.com/rmflight/staticReader) if anyone wants to work with me on this.
+I have created If anyone could offer suggestions on how to build this given my description below, we could perhaps discuss it here, or on [reddit](http://www.reddit.com/r/programming/comments/1f4030/staticreader_idea_for_simple_relatively_static/)

 ## Parsing